Crouching Tiger, Hidden Dragon: Sword of Destiny: Reception

 The film grossed US$20.8 million on its opening weekend in China.

 Critical reception

-On Rotten Tomatoes, the film has a rating of 20% based on 35 reviews, with an average rating of 5.15/10.
-The critics consensus reads, "Paling in comparison to its predecessor in every conceivable way, Sword of Destiny is a lazy sequel that never justifies its own cynical existence."
-On Metacritic, the film has a score of 47 out of 100 based on 13 critics, indicating "mixed or average reviews".

 Justin Chang of Variety wrote: "Trading on the pedigree of Ang Lee's 2000 Oscar winner but capturing none of its soulful poetry, this martial-arts mediocrity has airborne warriors aplenty but remains a dispiritingly leaden affair with its mechanical storytelling, purely functional action sequences and clunky English-language performances."

 Novel

 In March 2015, Weinstein Books announced that a film tie-in novel had been written by Justin Hill.
 The novel was released on January 26, 2016.